20shaked20/DirectedWeigthedGraph_2/README.md

 - ``` DiGraph implements GraphInterface```
 - ``` GraphAlgo implements GraphAlgoInterface```
-- ``` Node ```
+- ``` Node ``` : </br>
+this class represents a node and contains the node id and position, and dictionaries of edges coming in and out of the node ( seperately )
 - ``` main ```: </br>
 this class is used to by the course staff to check our implementation using the ``` check() ``` method ( which calls ``` check0() ... check3() ``` )

 ## How To use
+TODO

 ### If you're using PyCharm and scientific mode is on:
-it may interfere with the gui, if this happens please follow these [instructions](https://stackoverflow.com/questions/48384041/pycharm-how-to-remove-sciview)
+* it may interfere with the gui, if this happens please follow these [instructions](https://stackoverflow.com/questions/48384041/pycharm-how-to-remove-sciview)

 ## Lessons Learned
 ### things to improve
-- Better groundwork preparation
-- If we choose to use TDD than prepare tests before code
-- More accurate tests
+- More advanced methods of work + algorithms ( striving for perfection )

 ### things to keep
 - Good source control
 - Proper divide of work
-- Keeping track of exercise additions and changes
+- K.I.S and then improve

 ## File Hierarchy
 ![image](https://user-images.githubusercontent.com/73063105/147392899-a9b84ab5-a327-4353-807f-ac2cf9e38d74.png)